Polynomial functors from free groups to a stable infinity-category

 Let $X$ be a pointed $G$-space.
 Then $X$ defines a contravariant functor from $\orbit_G$ to $\spaces$, $O\mapsto \map(O, X)^G$.
 Note that there is a canonical map $\pointedmaps(O, X)^G\to X/_G$, given by evaluation at any point of $O$.
 This map induces a canonical map

-The following proposition is certainly well-known, but we did not find an explicit statement of it in the literature.
-To the best of our knowledge it is originally due to Dror Farjoun. \begin{prop} Let $X$ be a pointed $G$-CW complex.
+Proposition~\ref{prop:orbits homotopy colimit} below says that this map is an equivalence.
+This is a well-known consequence of Elmendorf's theorem.
+As far as we know, it was first observed by Dror Farjoun.
+The statement for unpointed spaces is proved as Proposition 0.0(ii) in~\cite{Slominska}.
+A similar argument works for pointed spaces. \begin{prop} Let $X$ be a pointed $G$-CW complex.
 Let $\mathcal C$ be a collection of subgroups of $G$ that contains all the non-basepoint isotropy groups of $X$.
 Then the following canonical map is an equivalence, where the homotopy colimit is taken in the pointed category:

-\end{prop} \begin{proof} For the duration of the proof let us say that a pointed $G$-space $X$ is good, if the map~\eqref{eq:orbits hocolim} is an equivalence for $X$.
-Our strategy is to study the class of good $G$-spaces, and to show that it contains all $G$-CW complexes with isotropy in $\mathcal C$.

-To begin with, we claim that the class of good $G$-spaces is closed under $G$-equivariant homotopy equivalences, and pointed homotopy colimits.
-This is so because both the domain and range of the natural transformation~\eqref{eq:orbits hocolim} are functors that respect $G$-equivariant equivalences and Bousfield-Kan homotopy colimits (see~\cite{Malkiewich} for the claim that fixed points commute with homotopy colimits).

-Next, we claim that if $X$ is a good $G$-CW complex, and $K$ is a CW-complex with a trivial $G$-action, then $X \wedge K$ is a good $G$-CW complex.
-This is so because both the domain and range of~\eqref{eq:orbits hocolim} are functors equipped with a natural isomorphisms $F(K\wedge X)\cong K\wedge F(X)$.

-Now let us consider the case when $X=T_+$, where $T$ is either empty, or is itself an object of $\orbit_{\mathcal C}$.
-If $T=\emptyset$ then~\eqref{eq:orbits hocolim} is a map from a pointed homotopy colimit of one-point spaces to a point, and therefore is a homotopy equivalence.
-More generally, there is an isomorphism of functors from $\orbit_{\mathcal C}$ to pointed spaces: $\map(-, T_+)^G\cong \map(-, T)^G_+$.
-It follows that there is a natural equivalence, where ${\hocolim^{\!\!\mathrm{u}}}$ on the right hand side denotes homotopy colimit in the unpointed category

-The functor $\map(-, T)^G$ is a representable functor on $\orbit_{\mathcal C}$.
-The homotopy colimit of a representable functor is contractible, as is $T/_G$.
-It follows that~\eqref{eq:orbits hocolim} is an equivalence when $X=T_+$.
-In other words, objects of the form $T_+$ where $T\in \orbit_{\mathcal C}$ are good.

-It follows that for any CW-complex $K$ with a trivial action, and any $O_+\in \orbit_{\mathcal C}$, the space $K\wedge O_+$ is good.
-It follows that if $X$ is a good $G$-CW complex, and $X_1$ is obtained by attaching to $X$ a $G$-cell with isotropy in $\mathcal C$, then $X_1$ is a good $G$-CW complex.
-This is so because $X_1$ is the homotopy pushout of a diagram of the form